Health Education Program

 1. Choose a place to meet

-Our educators can meet your group online or travel anywhere in Victoria to deliver health sessions at your workplace or wherever your group meets.
+Our educators can meet your group online or travel anywhere in Victoria to deliver health education sessions at your workplace or wherever your group meets.

 2. Choose your language